 Florida Atlantic University (FAU)

 Florida Atlantic University's Davie campus offers more than 40 “2+2” programs in partnership with Broward College.
 The two institutions share the same campus, which is home for the innovative Teaching & Leadership Center.
-FAU places a high priority on offering the complete upper-division portion of high-demand undergraduate programs, and is sensitive to the needs of students of nontraditional ages and culturally diverse backgrounds.
-Graduate programs in education, public administration, and business are available on the Davie campus as well.
+Graduate programs in education, public administration, and business, are available on the Davie campus as well.
 FAU's Dania Beach campus, also known as SeaTech, serves as a research and educational center for programs in ocean engineering.
 It is headquarters for the Southeast National Marine Renewable Energy Center.
-Recent highlights:

-Founded in 1977, Keiser University is a leading statewide provider of career-focused, post-secondary education.
-Students benefit from the school’s philosophy of a practical, hands-on approach to education, with small class sizes ensuring a more personal learning experience.
+Keiser University is Florida's second largest, private, not-for-profit university, serving nearly 20,000 students at 20 Florida campuses, online, and internationally.
 Classes are offered during the day, evening and online to accommodate students’ schedules.
-Keiser offers associate’s, bachelor’s, master’s and doctoral degrees in high demand, career-related fields such as business, information technology, health care, biotechnology, culinary arts, education, and legal studies.
-Recent news:
+Keiser offers associate’s, bachelor’s, master’s and doctoral degrees in high demand, career-related fields such as nursing, business, information technology, health care, biotechnology, culinary arts, education, and legal studies.

 Nova Southeastern University (NSU)

 Nova Southeastern University is the nation’s ninth largest independent university with 24,000 students, more than 172,000 alumni, a sprawling 314-acre Fort Lauderdale-Davie campus, regional locations around Florida and the Caribbean, and a presence in nine countries around the world.
-NSU awards associate's, bachelor's, master's, educational specialist, graduate, doctoral and first-professional degrees in a wide range of fields.
-Classified as a university with “high research activity” by the Carnegie Foundation for the Advancement of Teaching, NSU offers 150 degree programs including arts and sciences, education, health professions, law, and business and entrepreneurship.
-Recent highlights:
+NSU awards associate's, bachelor's, master's, educational specialist, graduate, doctoral and first-professional degrees in more than 150 programs, including NSU's new College of Allopathic Medicine (M.D.
+College).
+NSU is classified as a university with “high research activity” by the Carnegie Foundation for the Advancement of Teaching.